-Unpaid rates remain a debt on your property, regardless of any change of ownership.
+Unpaid rates remain a debt on your property, even in change of ownership.

-Interest is charged on overdue rates and charges and is calculated daily from the date that the rates were due.
-To avoid paying interest, please pay your rates by the due date on the notice.
+Interest is charged on overdue rates and charges, and is calculated daily from the date the rates were due.
+Avoid paying interest by paying your rates by the due date.